University of Rostock

 anterograde, retrograde and transsynaptic neuronal tracers.

-Connectivity information was collated from 6183 publications.
+Connectivity information was extracted from 7765 publications.
 So far,

-7185 of the 14300 npublications do not contain suitable information of
+22774 of the 30539 publications do not contain suitable or duplicate information of

-complete list of filtered publications can be found
+complete list of all filtered publications can be found

 - How can we assemble data of tract-tracing studies?
 (Metastudy)